DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Fundamentals.md

     - Each BSS uses the same SSID
     - Each BSS has a unique BSSID
     - Each BSS uses a different channel to avoid interference
-- Clients can pass between APs without having to reconnect, providing a seamless WI-FI experience when moving between APs
+- Clients can pass between APs without having to reconnect, providing a seamless Wi-Fi experience when moving between APs
     - This is called ROAMING
 - The BSAs should overlap about 10-15%